Receiving a Message

 To participate in an externally managed transaction, you need to configure a transaction manager and use a listener container that supports externally managed transactions (typically, DefaultMessageListenerContainer).

 To configure a message listener container for XA transaction participation, you want to configure a JtaTransactionManager (which, by default, delegates to the Jakarta EE server’s transaction subsystem).
 Note that the underlying JMS ConnectionFactory needs to be XA-capable and properly registered with your JTA transaction coordinator.
 (Check your Jakarta EE server’s configuration of JNDI resources.)
-This lets message reception as well as (for example) database access be part of the same transaction (with unified commit semantics, at the expense of XA transaction log overhead).
+This lets message receipt as well as (for example) database access be part of the same transaction (with unified commit semantics, at the expense of XA transaction log overhead).

 The following bean definition creates a transaction manager: